narrowin/ansible-mikrotik/README.md

 We appreciate your interest in our project.
 By making these playbooks open source, we hope to foster a collaborative environment for improving and scaling MikroTik networks using Ansible.
 Stay tuned for updates!

 ---

-*© 2025 narrowin.ch & sicore.ch.
-All rights reserved.*
+© 2025 narrowin.ch & sicore.ch.
+Licensed under the Apache License, Version 2.0.